 We have audited the accompanying consolidated financial statements of NOVOMATIC AG, Gumpoldskirchen, for the fiscal year from January 1, 2013 to December 31, 2013.
-These consolidated financial statements comprise the consolidated balance sheet as of December 31, 2013, the consolidated income statement and the consolidated statement of comprehensive income, the consolidated cash flow statement and the consolidated statement of changes in equity for the fiscal year ended December 31, 2013, and the notes to the consolidated financial statements.
+These consolidated financial statements comprise the consolidated balance sheet as of December 31, 2013, the consolidated income statement and the consolidated statement of comprehensive income, the consolidated cash flow statement and the consolidated statement of the fiscal year ended December 31, 2013, and the notes to the consolidated financial statements.